FENECON Commercial 92 — Assembly and Operating Instructions

 5.2.
 Tools required

-The following tools are required for the assembly of the system components:
+The following tools/machines are required for assembling the system components:

 ---|---|---|---|